iuliatugui/laravel-event-notification/README.md

 ```
 Note: By default the server wil listen for port 3000.
 You can change that by editing the value of ```PORT```  in your ```.env``` file.

-3 - Listen to the channel which notification was send.
+3 - Listen to the channel from which notification was sent.
 ```javascript
 socket.on("post-liked:App\\Events\\SendNotification", function (data) {
     // ...